top of page

 The Stanley Sharaga Memorial President's Race

-Named after Stan Sharaga who brought this race from relative obscurity and developed it into the popular event that it is today.
-Stan died at an early age.
-Always a blast, the President's Race is held at Hunter Mountain.
-This is the last race of the year and draws the most clubs and participants of all the New Jersey Ski and Snowboard Council races.
-Scoring for the President's Race is a bit strange to say the least.
 Each racer gets two runs: one on the blue course and one on the red course.
-Each time gets handicapped based on how the professional pacesetter did on both courses.
-The better of the two handicapped times is then used to determine placement among all racers.
-Based on the handicapped score, each racer is then placed into one of three groups: A, B, C, with A for the fastest one-third of the racers, B for the middle third, and C for the slowest third.
+Points are then assigned based on the racers age and time.
+Given equal times, an older racer will get more points than a younger racer with the identical time.
+Based on the point score, each racer is then placed into one of three groups: A, B, C, with A for the highest scoring one-third of the racers, B for the middle third, and C for the slowest third.
 The top racer in each group receives 30 points, and each successive racer behind the winner for that class gets one point less.
 The top three point getters for the women and the top four for the men are then counted for the team score.
-It is a random scoring, but typically the team with the most participation wins – that is the purpose of the scoring.
+The team with the most participation, not the fastest racers, typically wins – that is the purpose of the scoring.
+Ramapo typically has the second-most number of racers, and we have typically taken second place.
+So, let’s get out there and take first this season.

 RMSC Annual Race Weekend Race

-Moved from Sugarbush where it has been run for many years to be run in concert with the President's Race.
-We simply take the times for the President's Race and apply them to the different RMSC racing classes, which are:
+Moved from Sugarbush where it has been run for many years, this event is now run in concert with the President's Race.
+Two runs are offered, but you only need to finish only one to qualify for a medal or trophy, except for club champion where both runs must be finished.
+We take the times from the President's Race and apply them to the different RMSC racing classes, which are:

-1. Adults are put into one of three race groups (A, B, or C) depending on their ability – separate groups for men and women.
+Adults are put into one of three race groups (A, B, or C) depending on their ability – separate groups for men and women.

-2. Men age 65 to 74 years old instead compete in Ramapo's prestigious Dinosaur class.
-Women of that vintage are Dinosettes.
-Ramapo even has a class for racers 75 and over: Trilobites!
-Definitely more prestigious than the youngster Dinosaurs.
-Last season, we had three trilobites in competition.
+Ramapo even has a class for racers 75 and over: Trilobites and Trilobettes!
+Definitely more prestigious than the youngster Dinosaurs and Dinosettes.
+Last season, we had four trilobites and two trilobettes in competition.

-3. Juniors are separated boys from girls.
+Juniors are separated boys and girls.

-5. Husband-wife (actually “Couples” as listed in the club roster)
+Husband-wife (actually “Couples” as listed in the club roster)

-6. Parent-junior teams.
+Parent-junior teams.

 Mid Atlantic Masters